edenbdv/Facebook_clone-Server/README.md

 ### General Server Features:

 - Mocks essential Facebook functionalities like user authentication, profile management, friend requests, posts, and comments.
-- Supports both Android and web clients.
+- Supports both **Android and web clients**.
-- Built with a modular architecture following the MVC pattern for easy maintenance and extensibility.
+- Built with a modular architecture following the **MVC architecture** for easy maintenance and extensibility.
 - Utilizes a service layer to encapsulate business logic and ensure separation of concerns.
-- Easy-to-use routes for handling API requests.
+- Easy-to-use routes for handling **API** requests.
-- **Bloom Filter:** An additional server that prevents users from creating posts containing forbidden URLs, enhancing security by blocking access to restricted or harmful content.
+- **Bloom Filter:** An additional **multi-threaded server** that prevents users from creating posts containing forbidden URLs via **web sockets**, enhancing security by blocking access to restricted or harmful content.
 This functionality is applicable only when using the Bloom Filter server.
 By default, there is a blacklist containing three URLs: `['http://example.com', 'https://warning.com', 'http://danger.il']`.
 If a user attempts to post any of these URLs, the post will not be published.

 ## Dependencies: